experiandataquality/aperture-data-studio-sdk/README.md

 ##### Auto select column based on data tag
 Data Studio allows tagging columns with additional label.
 Refer to [Data Tagging](https://www.edq.com/documentation/aperture-data-studio/user-guide/#data-tagging) for more info.

-You can make the column chooser step property to automatically select a column tagged with specific label (e.g. 'Phone') once the custom step connected with an input.
+The column chooser step property can automatically select a column tagged with specific label (e.g. 'Phone') once the custom step connected with an input.

 ![Tagged Column](images/tagged.png)